DRY OR DEHYDRATED SKIN AND OILY SKIN

 Myth: Drinking enough water will give my skin all the hydration it needs.

 Fact: Your skin is actually the last thing that will benefit from your water intake.
 Yes, proper water intake is super important for a multitude of other internal health reasons.
 But it will not drastically change the hydration of your skin.
-How you treat the skin on the outside will greatly affect its condition.
+How you treat the skin on the outside will greatly affect its condition as well as your internal diet.

 Myth: Since I have oily skin, I never need to use a moisturizer.